 Athletically, To’oTo’o’s hips aren’t the most fluid when he needs to make sharp direction changes.
 He sometimes needs to take gather steps to decelerate and transition.
 In run defense, To’oTo’o sometimes retreats upfield when faced with linemen in space and needs to be more disciplined with his positioning.

 Going further, To’oTo’o experiences occasional lapses in identification.
 He can be frozen and played out of position by misdirections.
-His long speed has a visible cap in long-range pursuit, and he doesn’t have great full-field range.
-Additionally, in the open field, To’oTo’o doesn’t always show the strength to make solo tackles in the open field consistently.
+He has great long speed, but his speed isn’t quite at the elite level to make up for mental lapses in recovery.
+Additionally, in the open field, To’oTo’o doesn’t always show the strength to make solo tackles consistently.
 He sometimes slips off ball carriers when engaging and can still be more consistent driving through tackles.

 At the second level, To’oTo’o can be easily redirected by linemen, and he needs to be more consistent with his handwork when combating blocks.
 He can also get drawn too far up by play fakes, and when he needs to get depth after play fakes, he sometimes takes his eyes off the QB.
 As a result, he can play himself out of position.